maixnor/wu-quartz/content/semester 3/Transparency Theory.md

  ![[transparency_theory.png]]
 - source: Hombach/Sellhorn (2019)

-- transparency reports regularly read by employees #todo ask about that
+- transparency reports regularly read by employees
 	- #todo find study that confirms this, allegedly on canvas

+- is a political progress
+	- no clear mandate, just reporting, just information
+- no guarantee that the intended objectives are achieved
+- free market forces still apply, if the market doesn't care about sustainability they simply don't

 ## Channels
 - internal information channel